On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Introduction

-The consequences for expectation values, statistical moments, uncertainty relations, and coherent states are then also studied.~In particular, states saturating the uncertainties in the theory for a given $V_o$ are mapped into states saturating them also in the theory with a different $V_o$ but their mean and width scale accordingly.~Moreover, for generic states, we observe that as a result of the non-local nature of the quantum theory, the quantum fluctuations of the smeared operators over a region $V\subset V_o$ depend on the ratio $\frac{V}{V_o}$, that is on the (inverse) number of subcells $V$ homogeneously patched together into $V_o$.~As homogeneity can only be imposed over finite regions $V_o$, this indicates that for sufficiently small regions quantum fluctuations are not negligible and is in line with the above mentioned interpretation of $V_o$ as setting the scale for how classical or quantum is the system.~Finally, we also study the quantum reduction of a massive scalar quantum field theory and identify a subsector of the QFT where the scaling behaviour determined through the isomorphism between the different $V_o$-labeled quantum minisuperspace theories are reproduced with a good approximation as long as $mL\gg1$, in agreement with the classical results obtained by comparing the classically symmetry-reduced and the full theory dynamics.
+We then analyse the consequences of the proposed isomorphism between the quantum theories corresponding to different $V_o$ for expectation values, statistical moments, uncertainty relations, and coherent states.~In particular, states saturating the uncertainties in the theory for a given $V_o$ are mapped into states saturating them also in the theory with a different $V_o$ provided that the classical value on which they are peaked and their width scale accordingly.~Moreover, for generic states, we observe that as a result of the non-local nature of the quantum theory, the quantum fluctuations of the smeared operators over a region $V\subset V_o$ depend on the ratio $\frac{V}{V_o}$, that is on the (inverse) number of subcells $V$ homogeneously patched together into $V_o$.~As homogeneity can only be imposed over finite regions $V_o$, this indicates that for sufficiently small regions quantum fluctuations are not negligible.~This nicely aligns with recent work on dynamical symmetries in gravitational minisuperspace models where the fiducial volume $V_o$, or more precisely its ratio with the Planck volume, turns out to be related to the central charge of the Schr\"odinger symmetry algebra of such systems \cite{BenAchourSchroedingerSymmetry}.~In analogy with the role played by the average number of microscopic constituents in the hydrodynamic description of quantum many-body systems sharing the same symmetry, it was then suggested that $V_o$ should in fact play a role in setting the scale for how classical or quantum is the system \cite{BenAchourSchroedingerSymmetry}.